brunopk/mis-gastos-backend/doc/loki.md

 # Loki

 [Grafana Loki](https://grafana.com/docs/loki/latest/), or sometimes abbreviated as Loki, is a logging tool.
 The [Quick start](https://grafana.com/docs/loki/latest/get-started/quick-start/quick-start/) explains very well the common Loki-Alloy-Grafana architecture.
+Loki should be installed on another machine or LXC container to receive logs from Alloy.
 To install Loki with `apt-get` follow these steps :

 1. Add GPG keys for official repos :